 Subpart 1.
 Access by parties following finding of no probable cause or probable cause.
-Following the Department's finding of no probable cause or probable cause, the charge and the Director's determination are public data.
-The remaining data contained in the Department's investigative file is accessible to the parties, except the following data is protected non-public data:
+Following the Department's finding of no probable cause or probable cause, data contained in the Department's investigative file is accessible to the parties, except the following data is protected non-public data:

-- A. Opinions of the City Attorney relating to the case; - B. Memoranda between or among City Departments unless such memoranda constitute substantive evidence in the case; - C. Internal memoranda of or between the Department and the Commission relating to the case; - D. Documents relating to mediation or conciliation efforts by the Department or Commission; and - E. Medical or private information of the parties or third parties, unless the party receives written consent by the third party, or such information constitutes substantive evidence in the case; or - F. Information identified by a party as trade secrets, confidential research development, commercial information, or other security interests of the parties, unless such information constitutes substantive evidence in the case.
+- A. Opinions of the City Attorney relating to the case; - B. Memoranda between or among City Departments unless such memoranda constitute substantive evidence in the case: - C. Internal memoranda of or between the Department and the Commission relating to the case; - D. Documents relating to mediation or conciliation efforts by the Department or Commission; and - E. Medical or private information of the parties or third parties, unless the party receives written consent by the third party, or such information constitutes substantive evidence in the case; or - F. Information identified by a party as trade secrets, confidential research development, commercial information, or other security interests of the parties, unless such information constitutes substantive evidence in the case.